 Teacher training in California falls into four distinct categories.
 They are: elementary teachers (multiple subject teachers), secondary teachers (single subject teachers), special education teachers and vocational teachers.

-According to the California Department of Education, the midrange teacher salary in California for elementary school teachers was $68,910, while the midrange teacher salary for high school teachers was $72,281 during the 2014-2015 academic year.
-Because of the method of data collection, this number may not reflect all increases paid for continuing education.
+According to the Bureau of Labor Statistics, the mean teacher salary in California for elementary school teachers was $80,100, while the mean teacher salary for high school teachers was $80,510 as of May 2018.
+These numbers may not reflect all increases paid for continuing education.